Shanghai Disneyland: Adventure Isle

 Adventure Isle is the park's counterpart to Adventureland.
 Focused around a mysterious lost world full of hidden treasures, the land features Roaring Rapids, a river rapids ride through the land's towering Roaring Mountain and Soaring Over the Horizon, a hang gliding flight experience across the world.
-Additionally, the land features Tarzan: Call of the Jungle, a live acrobatic stage show, and Camp Discovery.
+Additionally, the land features Tarzan: Call of the Jungle, a live acrobatic stage show (which was permanently closed to make way for The Adventure of Rhythm) in Storyhouse Stage, and Camp Discovery.

 Tomorrowland

 Tomorrowland is the park's futuristic-themed land.
 Unlike the other Tomorrowlands, this version does not have Space Mountain and instead is home to TRON Lightcycle Power Run, an indoor Tron-themed roller coaster.
 Similarly, instead of an Astro Orbiter attraction, Shanghai's park includes a spinning Jet Packs ride.
 Other attractions include Tomorrowland Pavilion (home to Star Wars Launch Bay, which is permanently closed to make way for Avatar: Explorer Pandora), Stitch Encounter, and Buzz Lightyear Planet Rescue, a variant of previous Buzz Lightyear dark rides.